A few years back I was reading an article about teabags and microplastic. Yes, the bags themselves can shed billions of particles of microplastics.

 The Journal of Environmental Science & Technology published this article showing “that steeping a single plastic teabag at brewing temperature (95 °C) releases approximately 11.6 billion microplastics and 3.1 billion nanoplastics into a single cup”.
 Shocking right!

-Why not browse through our range of loose-leaf teas, loose leaf tea infuser and reusable cotton tea bags!
-Our teas are Organic and Biodynamic meaning they are also free from pesticides and herbicides etc.
+Our delicious teas are mostly organic and biodynamic meaning they are also free from pesticides and herbicides etc.

 Alternatively, a good stainless-steel infuser / strainer should last for decades.
 If it starts to get stained by the tea, just pop some baking soda and vinegar onto it and give it a good rub.
 It will come back to it's original sparkling self in no time.